 Andrew Wolff is an attorney working on behalf of injured people and tenants suing their landlord due to the poor conditions of their rental units.
 He is a graduate of University of San Francisco School of Law, and UC-Santa Cruz undergraduate.
 His practice is focused on personal injury and landlord-tenant litigation.
 For three years, Mr. Wolff served as a City Commissioner on the Oakland Rent Stabilization Board as a tenant representative appointed by then Mayor Elihu Harris.
 He is currently a member of the Consumer Attorneys of California, East Bay Tenant Bar Association, Alameda County Bar Association, and former Board Member of Housing Rights, Inc. Andrew Wolff is also one of three founding members of the Just Cause Eviction Protection Initiative, a grass-roots movement that started as an adjunct committee of the Oakland Tenants’ Union culminating into the Just Cause Eviction Ordinance protecting thousands of tenants in the City of Oakland.
-Mr. Wolff spent 3 years of his life involved in community organizing, attending City council meetings, and building a coalition to get the Just Cause Initiative on the Ballot, and he worked tirelessly to get the Initiative passed into law.
+Mr. Wolff spent 3 years of his life immersed in community organizing, attending City council meetings, and building a coalition to get the Oakland Just Cause Initiative on the Ballot, and he worked tirelessly to get the Initiative passed into law.
 Recently, Mr. Wolff achieved editorial recognition in a published decision: Fernandez v.
 Singh, California Court of Appeal, Third District (Duarte, J.); October 5, 2017 (modified November 2, 2017); 2017 WL 5076415.
 Mr. Wolff has appeared in numerous newsworthy articles involving his work as a member of Just Cause Oakland Initiative, and more recently, in news stories of obscene landlord conduct related to the Menlo Hotel 2012, the Empyrean Hotel 2017, and in 2018, related to the conduct of a landlord developer who viciously ejected a life-long tenant, and achieved the largest known single unit wrongful eviction settlement in Alameda County history.
-The Law Offices of Andrew Wolff, PC has obtained multiple judgments and more than 1,500 settlements for clients throughout California.
-Mr. Wolff has also held landlord-tenant MCLE training for young lawyers, and was a guest lecture in a course at Golden Gate University regarding landlord-tenant litigation.
+The Law Offices of Andrew Wolff, PC has obtained multiple judgments and thousands of settlements for clients throughout California.
+Mr. Wolff has also held landlord-tenant MCLE training for young lawyers, and was a guest lecturer in a course at Golden Gate University regarding landlord-tenant litigation.
 In 2017, Mr. Wolff was awarded the prestigious Guardian of Justice Award by the Alameda County Bar Association, and Advocate of the Year by Centro Legal de la Raza in 2023.

-Mr. Wolff has practiced law for twenty years, and has extensive experience in all phases of landlord-tenant and personal injury litigation.
+Mr. Wolff has practiced law for twenty-five years, and has extensive experience in all phases of landlord-tenant and personal injury litigation.
 He is well known in the non-profit community, and regularly volunteers on behalf of low income people.
 Mr. Wolff cares deeply about the people he represents, and the underlying issues involved in personal injury and landlord-tenant litigation.
 He feels strongly about achieving success for his clients.
 Mr. Wolff provides personal attention and quality legal consultation to his clients.
-His practice that started out of a conference room in Jack London Square has grown into a successful 4-lawyer firm because his clients come back and refer family and friends to him, and he works extremely hard to obtain results for his clients.
+His practice started out of a conference room in Jack London Square has grown into a successful firm because most of his clients come back, or refer family and friends to him, and he works extremely hard to obtain excellent results for his clients.